Volunteers in Mission / Disaster Response

 Disaster Response Operation under “Blue Skies”

 During the calm, we focus primarily on preparedness so that when disasters come, we are equipped to respond.
 During this time we are trying to connect with churches that are “go to, getter done” churches to respond when disaster strikes in their community or beyond.

 Ideally, these churches would name a disaster response coordinator, commit to having an early response team, and commit to having a series of trainings.
 These trainings wouldn’t be exclusive- other churches and resources in the area need to be reached to build capacity.

-We would love to hear from you or your church and meet to discuss this new vision of disaster response.
+We would love to hear from you or your church and meet with you to discuss this vision of disaster response.
 Click here for a letter that better explains this vision.